Jeffreyo3/conways-game-of-life/README.md

 * Given a specific generation, calculate the configuration of cells at that point in time, and jump to that state, bypassing animation (i.e. skip ahead _n_ generations).
-* If you have an idea for a custom feature on this list, run it by your TL or instructor

 #### About